vasumahesh1/txnModal/README.md

 * Regular Full Scale Modal
 * Customizable Close Button(s) [Support for More that one button that will close the modal]
 * Target based Modal Opening (Can Open Modals in Other HTML DOMS)
+* Customizable CSS for the Modal (If you don't want the full scale Default)
 * Attachable Hooks for Open and Close events

 #### Version